 Best Isle of Wight beach for toddlers

-Appley at Ryde is another good choice - there are two modern playgrounds on the Esplanade, toilets and parking as well as a huge great sandy beach.
-It also has some nice shady spots under big trees which are welcome if you've left the suncream in the holiday cottage.
+Appley at Ryde is a great choice for toddlers - there are two modern playgrounds on the Esplanade, toilets and parking as well as a huge great sandy beach.
+It also has some nice shady spots under big trees, which are welcome if you've left the suncream in the holiday cottage.
 There was previously a paddling pool at Appley, but it was closed and looked a bit unloved last time we visited.

 See our guide to days out for toddlers for more ideas.

-Appley at Ryde is another good choice - there are two modern playgrounds on the Esplanade, toilets and parking as well as a huge great sandy beach.
-It also has some nice shady spots under big trees which are welcome if you've left the suncream in the holiday cottage.
+Appley at Ryde is a great choice for toddlers - there are two modern playgrounds on the Esplanade, toilets and parking as well as a huge great sandy beach.
+It also has some nice shady spots under big trees, which are welcome if you've left the suncream in the holiday cottage.
 There was previously a paddling pool at Appley, but it was closed and looked a bit unloved last time we visited.

 See our guide to days out for toddlers for more ideas.